-At Wine Paths, our local expert can organise exclusive wine tours in Barossa Valley – including elaborate tastings, luxury accommodation, fine dining experiences and some unique activities.
+At Wine Paths, our local expert can organize exclusive wine tours in Barossa Valley – including elaborate tastings, luxury accommodations, fine dining experiences and some unique activities.

 Many of the region’s wineries provide a complete destination for visitors, offering Barossa Valley wine tours and accommodation from the same estate – as well as fine dining opportunities at award-winning restaurants on site.
 St Hugo’s, which features beautifully restored buildings of modern architecture nestled among historic vineyards, can accompany Barossa Valley wine tours with an eight-course degustation menu lovingly prepare at the ‘Chef’s Table’.

 Whether you stay in the valley or remain based in Adelaide, the best Barossa Valley wine tours will explore the region, which includes the oldest surviving German settlement at Hahndorf as well as a series of picturesque towns scattered across the Onkaparinga Hills, before sampling premium wines at highly revered wineries.